 If the Access Provider fails to remove its equipment under clause 8.3 within the timeframe stipulated in clause 8.3(a), then the Access Seeker may remove it.

-For the Access Seeker’s own safety, and so that provision of the Services to the Access Seeker and other Licensed Operators are not disrupted, the Access Seeker shall help safeguard the Access Provider’s Network and the Access Provider’s Equipment.
+For the Access Seeker’s own safety, and so that provision of the Services to the Access Seeker, the End Users and other Licensed Operators are not disrupted, the Access Seeker shall help safeguard the Access Provider’s Network and the Access Provider’s Equipment.
 The Access Seeker will:

-let the Access Provider have reasonable and safe access to the Access Seeker’s premises:
+let the Access Provider have reasonable and safe access to the Access Seeker’s (or End User’s) premises:

 to maintain or develop the Access Provider’s Network or the Access Provider’s Equipment;